Brigadier general: Canada

-In the Canadian Forces, the rank of brigadier-general (BGen) (brigadier-général or bgén in French) is a rank for members who wear army or air force uniform, equal to a commodore for those in navy uniform.
+In the Canadian Forces, the rank of brigadier-general (BGen) (brigadier-général or brigadière-générale in French) is a rank for members who wear army or air force uniform, equal to a commodore for those in navy uniform.
 A brigadier-general is the lowest rank of general officer.
 A brigadier-general is senior to a colonel or naval captain, and junior to a major-general or rear-admiral.

 The rank title brigadier-general is still used notwithstanding that brigades in the army are now commanded by colonels.
 Until the late 1990s brigades were commanded by brigadier-generals.
 In the air force context, brigadier-generals used to command air force groups until these bodies were abolished in the late 1990s.

 The rank insignia for a brigadier-general on air force uniforms is a single wide braid on the cuff, as well as a single silver maple leaf beneath crossed sabre and baton, all surmounted by St. Edward's Crown, worn on the shoulder straps of the service dress jacket, and on slip-ons on other uniforms.
 The rank insignia on army uniforms is a gold maple leaf beneath crossed sword and baton, all surmounted by St. Edward's Crown, on the shoulder straps.
 On the visor of the service cap are two rows of gold oak leaves; the air force wedge cap features silver braid on the edges of the ear flaps.
 The cap insignia for a general officer is a modified version of the Canadian Forces insignia.
 Army brigadier-generals wear gorget patches on the collar of the service dress jacket or the service dress short-sleeved shirt.

-Brigadier-generals are initially addressed verbally as "General" and name; thereafter by subordinates as "Sir" or "Ma'am" in English or "mon général" in French.
+Brigadier-generals are initially addressed verbally as "General" and name; thereafter by subordinates as "Sir" or "Ma'am" in English or "mon général" or "ma générale" in French.
 They are normally entitled to staff cars.

 Until unification in 1968 of the Royal Canadian Air Force, Canadian Army, and the Royal Canadian Navy, rank structure and insignia followed the British pattern.
 This system of rank insignia was reinstated in 2013, but general officers reverted to the 1968 system in 2016.
 In army usage, the term "brigadier" was used to denote what is now known as a brigadier-general while the air force used the rank of air commodore.